derekvanderven/agi/README.md

 ---

 The site: https://visualthoughtagi.com

-The Considerations and Caveats PDF issues were fixed in the 291 page version of the blueprint.

 THE FULL AGI 379 PAGE AGI ARCHITECTURE BLUEPRINT IS COMPLETE.

 🧠 What the 375-Page Blueprint Adds